kognise/obsidian-aviation/FAR/Volume 3/G Air carriers and operators for compensation or hire  certification and operations/0133 Rotorcraft external-load operations.md

 \(a\) The rotorcraft-load combination may be operated only within the weight and center of gravity limitations established in accordance with [[Volume 3/G Air carriers and operators for compensation or hire  certification and operations/0133 Rotorcraft external-load operations.md#§133.43   Structures and design.|§133.43]](c).

-\(b\) The rotorcraft-load combination may not be operated with an external load weight exceeding that used in showing compliance with §[[Volume 3/G Air carriers and operators for compensation or hire  certification and operations/0133 Rotorcraft external-load operations.md#§133.41   Flight characteristics requirements.|§133.41]] and 133.43.
+\(b\) The rotorcraft-load combination may not be operated with an external load weight exceeding that used in showing compliance with [[Volume 3/G Air carriers and operators for compensation or hire  certification and operations/0133 Rotorcraft external-load operations.md#§133.41   Flight characteristics requirements.|§§133.41]] and 133.43.

 \(c\) The rotorcraft-load combination may not be operated at airspeeds greater than those established in accordance with [[Volume 3/G Air carriers and operators for compensation or hire  certification and operations/0133 Rotorcraft external-load operations.md#§133.41   Flight characteristics requirements.|§133.41]] (b), (c), and (d).